-Approximately 50 percent of people with prediabetes will progress to type-2 diabetes within 10 years.
-Screening patients for prediabetes is an early intervention aimed at stopping the progression to type-2 diabetes.
+Half of people with prediabetes will progress to type 2 diabetes within 10 years.
+Screening patients for prediabetes is an early intervention aimed at stopping the progression to type 2 diabetes.
 It has helped so much that approximately 30 percent of those with impaired glucose revert to normal glucose measurements.

 How to prevent prediabetes from becoming diabetes